AstarNetwork/astar-docs/docs/wasm/sc-dev/use-openbrush.md

 ## OpenBrush

-[OpenBrush] is a library for smart contract development on ink! maintained by the [Brushfam] team, and is inspired by OpenZeppellin for Solidity.
+[OpenBrush] is a library for smart contract development on ink! maintained by the [BrushFam] team, and is inspired by OpenZeppellin for Solidity.

 Openbrush provides standard contracts based on [PSPs], as well as other useful contracts and Rust macros that help developers build ink! smart contracts.